ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/animations/triggering_css_animations.md

   - ads
 ---

-Triggering CSS animations [relies on adding and removing classes](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations), done via JavaScript.
-You can achieve the same behavior on AMP pages by using the [`toggleClass`](/content/amp-dev/documentation/guides-and-tutorials/learn/amp-actions-and-events.md#-all-elements) action.
-With `toggleClass`, AMP pages can add, remove, and toggle CSS classes like non-AMP pages.
+CSS animations enable web elements to transition from one CSS style configuration to another.
+The browser can start defined animations on load, but event triggered CSS animations [rely on adding and removing classes](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations).
+AMP supports both animation types.

+Use CSS when you have a smaller, contained animation that doesn't need to be precisely timed.

 ## Defining CSS and keyframes

 You can define CSS in AMP in the following ways:

+[filter formats="websites, stories"]

 *   Within the `<style amp-custom>` tag inside the head of the document.
 50,000 byte limit.
 *   Inline styles.
-Detract from the 50,000 byte `<style amp-custom>` limit.
+Inline styles count towards the 50,000 byte `<style amp-custom>` limit.
 *   Within the `<style amp-keyframes>` tag inside the head of the document.
 500,000 byte limit.
 Restricted to keyframe properties.

+[/filter]

+[filter formats="ads"]

+*   Within the `<style amp-custom>` tag inside the head of the document.
+20,000 byte limit.
+*   Inline styles.
+Inline styles count towards the 20,000 byte `<style amp-custom>` limit.
+*   Within the `<style amp-keyframes>` tag inside the head of the document.
+500,000 byte limit.
+Restricted to keyframe properties.

+[/filter]

+[filter formats="websites, stories"]
 To keep your pages lean and speedy, AMP has enforced a 50,000 byte CSS limit in the `<amp style-custom>` tag.
+While you can use this to define animation styles, the 500,000 bye limit inside of `<amp style-keyframes>` tag allows for more verbose animations that won't take away precious site style resources.
+[/filter]

+[filter formats="ads"]
+To keep your ads lean and speedy, AMP has enforced a 20,000 byte CSS limit in the `<amp style-custom>` tag.
 While you can use this to define animation styles,the 500,000 bye limit inside of `<amp style-keyframes>` tag allows for more verbose animations that won't take away precious site style resources.
+[/filter]

 ```html
   <style amp-custom>